adibshirazi/ElectricalLoadPredictor/README.md

 # Power Load Prediction Using Deep Learning

 This project aims to predict the power load for two stations using historical load data.
 The model employs deep learning techniques, including Convolutional Neural Networks (CNN), Long Short-Term Memory (LSTM), and Gated Recurrent Units (GRU), to forecast future load values.
-The prediction is done for the year 1403 in the Persian calendar.
+The prediction is done for the year 1403 in the Persian calendar

 ## Table of Contents